PBoekhout/introduction-to-sql-and-databases/what-is-sql.md

 In other words, SQL is like the “common language” that lets you ask questions about your data and make changes to it in a clear, predictable way.
 It’s widely used in many industries, making it a valuable tool for anyone who needs to work with data.

+We will be going over some of the simpilar commands for SQL statments in the next page. such as create, select, update and delete!

 [← Previous: Relational Databases](relational-databases.md) | [Back to Home](README.md) | [Next: Basic SQL Commands](basic-sql-commands.md)